Chapter 1 : dull as dirt

 These are the last of the potatoes, two of them, tiny sprouts pushing out from their skins.
 She pulls out the green bits and fills a pan with water.
 There is a gas stove and she lights a match – two, three, four matchsticks before the fire is lit.
 The smell of sulphur lances through her nostrils.
 Smoky.
 Thick.
 She eats the burnt matches, the charred tips crumbling on her tongue.

 When the potatoes are done, her appetite is gone.

-Merope walks deeper into the cottage, through the green ruin of it, the hesitant light sifting through the foliage.
+Merope walks deeper into the cottage, through the green ruin of it, the hesitant light sifting through.
 Someone is standing in where the kitchen used to be, his back facing her.
 When he turns slowly, she sees his pale face, his dark eyes, black hair.